 1.1.
-The purpose of this paper is to provide Cabinet with an overview of the recent Joint Targeted Area Inspection (JTAI) of the multi-agency response to abuse and neglect in Hampshire and the positive letter of findings.
+The purpose of this paper is to provide the Select Committee with an overview of the recent Joint Targeted Area Inspection (JTAI) of the multiagency response to abuse and neglect in Hampshire and the positive letter of findings.